-Different Groups to be included in assessment positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified. of the service will young people age Learning Difficulties ging young people with the service and some ICT not be greatly affected, with the same number of d 16-18 who are Not in Education Employment ces / Disabilities (LDD). f workers in post and working directly with or Training (NEET) and young people with 14 Age (people of all ages) Yes § YES supports 16 - 18 NEET young people (16 - 24 if they have special educational needs) § YES also supports young people in education with statements of SEN from year 10 upwards. § There may be some minimal impact on support for front-line services in terms of a reduction in training, publicity for engaging young people with the service and some ICT support.
-However the main front-line delivery of the service will not be greatly affected, with the same number of workers in post and working directly with young people aged 16-18 who are Not in Education Employment or Training (NEET) Once the final decision is made on budget allocation, streamlining of support functions will take place.
+Different Groups to be included in assessment Possible positive or negative impact on group/s?
+Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified. publicity for engaging young people with the service and some ICT support.
+However the main front-line delivery of the service will not be greatly affected, with the same number of workers in post and working directly with young people aged 16-18 who are Not in Education Employment or Training (NEET) and young people with Learning Difficulties / Disabilities (LDD).
+Once the final decision is made on budget allocation, streamlining of support functions will take place.
+Age (people of all ages) Yes § YES supports 16 - 18 NEET young people (16 - 24 if they have special educational needs) § YES also supports young people in education with statements of SEN from year 10 upwards. § There may be some minimal impact on support for front-line services in terms of a reduction in training, publicity for engaging young people with the service and some ICT support.
+However the main front-line delivery of the service will not be greatly affected, with the same number of workers in post and working directly with young people aged 16-18 who are Not in Education Employment or Training (NEET) and young people with Learning Difficulties / Disabilities (LDD).
+Once the final decision is made on budget allocation, streamlining of support functions will take place.